stuffmatic/zephyr_add_rust_library/README.md

 ⚠️ __The code in this repo should be considered work in progress.__ If you run into any issues, please consider [reporting them](https://github.com/stuffmatic/zephyr_add_rust_library/issues) or [submitting a PR](https://github.com/stuffmatic/zephyr_add_rust_library/pulls)!

+## Prerequisites

+The reader is assumed to be familiar with the basics of [`no_std` Rust](https://docs.rust-embedded.org/book/intro/no-std.html) and [how to call Rust code from C](https://docs.rust-embedded.org/book/interoperability/rust-with-c.html).

 ## Usage

 First, make sure you have [installed Rust](https://www.rust-lang.org/tools/install).
 Then put [`zephyr_add_rust_library.cmake`](zephyr_add_rust_library.cmake) in the same directory as your `CMakeLists.txt`.
 To add a dependency on a library crate named `my-lib-crate`, add these lines to your `CMakeLists.txt`: